 Coincidentally, Marvel recently revealed Hong Kong’s magical protector to be police officer Alice Gulliver – maybe she’ll get her own Sanctum at some point?

-Coincidentally, Dormammu’s sister (she’s also bad news) once destroyed the New York Sanctum in the comics, and Doctor Strange fixed it just as easily because, as he put it, she was neglected to put a Psychic Seal of Permanence on her destruction spell.
+Coincidentally, Dormammu’s sister (she’s also bad news) once destroyed the New York Sanctum in the comics, and Doctor Strange fixed it just as easily because, as he put it, she neglected to put a Psychic Seal of Permanence on her destruction spell.
 Lazy supervillains, I tell ya!

 By the way, Strange’s time spell also fixes a Yakult sign.
 Yakult!
 Every body.
 Every day.
 (Product placement!)